fastapi/fastapi/docs/tutorial/security/simple-oauth2.md

 The spec also states that the `username` and `password` must be sent as form data (so, no JSON here).

-### `scopes`
+### `scope`

-The spec also says that the client can send another field of "`scopes`".
+The spec also says that the client can send another form field "`scope`".

-As a long string with all these "scopes" separated by spaces.
+The form field name is `scope` (in singular), but it is actually a long string with "scopes" separated by spaces.

-Each "scope" is just a string.
+Each "scope" is just a string (without spaces).

 They are normally used to declare specific security permissions, for exampe: